2017 Post Session Legislative Update

 Girls are a relatively small minority of the youth in the systems, and in general, they pose little or no public safety risks.
 In fact, most girls served by the juvenile court and by the Department are victims of child abuse, sexual abuse, neglect, and significant trauma (circumstances against which many of them strike out by repeatedly committing status offenses, which would not be a crime if committed by adults – drinking alcohol, violating curfews, or running away from home).

 Senate Bill 674 requires that programs for girls be community-based wherever feasible, rather than in lock-ups which often leave girls further traumatized, and their mental health needs unmet.
 This bill directs the Department to adapt its programming and practices to adequately meet the needs of girls.
-Maryland’s current resources and programs for girls in the system are grossly inadequate.
+Maryland’s upcoming resources and programs for girls in the system are grossly inadequate.

 MY OTHER SUCCESSFUL 2017 BILLS